La-Nique/Syllabus/README.md

 ## Email

-- Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
+- Emails to the instructor must be via CUNY email addresses for FERPA reasons.
 - Include the *class name* or *number* in the *subject* line of the email.
 - Email thread *hijacking* is strongly discouraged.
 Ensure that the subject of your email matches its contents.
-- Post all class-related discussion on the Bb discussion board.
+- Post all class-related discussions on the Bb discussion board.
 - Ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Bulletin Board

-You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
+You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly since all class material will be posted there.
 Please make sure you have configured Bb to use your *CUNY email address*.
 You are responsible for any email the instructors might send there.

-## Laptop Loans, Computer Science Facilities, & Labs
+## Laptop Loans, Computer Science Facilities, &amp; Labs

 - Laptops and other computing equipment is available for [loan] through Hunter College.
 - All Computer Science students can (remotely) use any of the general-purpose labs throughout Hunter College.
-- Computer Science majors and students enrolled in CSCI courses can an obtain an account on the Computer Science Department Network.
+- Computer Science majors and students enrolled in CSCI courses can obtain an account on the Computer Science Department Network.
 More information can be found on the [Computer Science Department's website](http://www.hunter.cuny.edu/csci/about-cs/computer-science-facilities-labs).

-## Counseling & Wellness Services
+## Counseling &amp; Wellness Services

-Counseling & Wellness Services (CWS) provides mental health, health and wellness services aimed at enhancing students' quality of life and maximizing personal and academic growth and development.
-More information can be found on the [Counseling & Wellness Services website](http://www.hunter.cuny.edu/studentservices/counseling-and-wellness).
+Counseling &amp; Wellness Services (CWS) provides mental health, health, and wellness services aimed at enhancing students' quality of life and maximizing personal and academic growth and development.
+More information can be found on the [Counseling &amp; Wellness Services website](http://www.hunter.cuny.edu/studentservices/counseling-and-wellness).

 ## Special Needs